shannonpeng/shannonpeng.com/app/content/projects/115-grid-sequencer.md

 ## Grid Software Interface

 After assembling my grid controller, I set up a software interface for it.
 6.115 provided each student with a [PSoC board](https://www.cypress.com/documentation/development-kitsboards/cy8ckit-050-psoc-5lp-development-kit), which is like an instant chip inventory!
-Inside PSoC Creator, I could configure pins on the board to act like a variety of chips and reassign pins easily.
+In PSoC Creator, I could configure pins on the board to act like a variety of chips and reassign pins easily.

 The software interface involved (1) matrix scanning to detect button presses, and (2) updating the LED matrix to reflect grid state.

 ### Detecting Button Presses
 - When the buttons on the pad are pressed, conductive circles underneath them make contact with the circles on the breakout PCB.
-- To detect a button press, I cycled through the rows one at a time, driving the row `HIGH` and the other rows `LOW`, and then read in the output of each column.
-If a column was also `HIGH`, then I knew the button at that row and column was currently held down.
+- To detect a button press, I cycled through the rows one at a time, driving the row `HIGH` and the other rows `LOW`, and reading in the output of all the columns.
+If a column was also `HIGH`, then I knew the button at that row and column was currently being held down.

 <div class="image-set image-set-two" markdown="1">